What Is a Bursary? Meaning, Benefits and How It Works

 What is a bursary loan?

-What is a bursary holder?
+What is a bursary and how does it work?